A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Introduction

-In real-world remote sensing scenarios, obtaining labels is both time and labor intensive \cite{liu2024hybrid}.
-How to extract effective feature and obtain accurate classification with limited samples is still an open challenge.
-In this context, spatial-frequency domain techniques offer a promising solution by inherently generating sparse representations that emphasize high-frequency components.
-These components capture critical details such as edges and textures \cite{4135672,qiao2018joint}, which are essential for distinguishing similar categories.
-By focusing on these high-quality discriminative features, frequency domain learning reduces the reliance on large training datasets.
-In addition, since spatial frequency domain methods can improve spatial modeling from a global perspective \cite{song2025efficient}, spatial-frequency fusion can be used to improve image processing tasks \cite{yu2022frequency}.
-In the field of remote sensing, research has focused on Fourier transform–based methods \cite{8737724,zhao2022multisource2}, fractional fusion techniques \cite{tao2019hyperspectral,zhao2022multisource,9829269} and Gabor filter–based feature extraction approaches \cite{9383794}.
-As illustrated in Fig. \ref{intro1}(a), previous methods mainly observe and fuse multimodal information from two domains, without explicitly integrating spatial–spectral–frequency information.
+In scenarios with limited labeled data, learning robust representations is challenging due to the risk of overfitting redundant spatial features.
+Spatial-frequency domain techniques address this issue by producing sparse representations that emphasize informative high-frequency components \cite{chen2026f2net}.
+These components capture critical details such as edges and textures \cite{4135672,qiao2018joint}, which are essential for distinguishing visually similar categories.
+By focusing on these discriminative features while suppressing redundant information, frequency-domain representations improve sample efficiency and enhance feature extraction \cite{yang2025ffr}.
+Moreover, spatial-frequency methods enhance spatial modeling from a global perspective \cite{song2025efficient}, making spatial–frequency fusion effective for improving image processing tasks \cite{yu2022frequency}.
+In the field of remote sensing, research has focused on Fourier transform–based methods \cite{8737724,zhao2022multisource2,10945964}, fractional fusion techniques \cite{zhao2022multisource,9829269} and Gabor filter–based feature extraction approaches \cite{9383794}, wavelet-driven fusion network \cite{11386975}.
+While multimodal fusion methods have advanced considerably, three important research gaps remain: